 · Increase attic insulation – You don’t have to be a professional to add insulation to your attic.
 If you are in an area where temperatures will be sub-freezing it is recommended that you have at least R-30 or about 11 inches or more of insulation.

 · Insulation around doors and windows – This is one area where many homes lose much of their heating.
 A simple check to ensure that caulking is not broken or missing around windows and seals around doors (particularly at the bottom) are in good shape will produce big energy savings.

 · Use Power Strips – Many of today’s electronics consume energy even when turned off.
 To conserve electricity install power strips on electronic devices and also turn off the power strip when not in use.

 Although many of us may be hesitant to call a professional for something that we don’t feel is broken, this can actually produce big energy savings in the long run.
 Look into these areas where you may need professional help.

-· Heating System Check Up – Before each winter season it is advisable to have your heater checked out by a professional for two reasons: efficiency of your system and safety of your family.
+· Heating System Check-Up – Before each winter season it is advisable to have your heater checked out by a professional for two reasons: the efficiency of your system and the safety of your family.
 The technician will check all connections, gas pressure, burner combustion and heat exchanger parts to ensure safety and efficiency.

 · Programmable Thermostat – Instead of having to constantly be adjusting your thermostat you should consider having a fully programmable thermostat installed.
 This type thermostat can automatically adjust your system for evening or times when the house will be empty thereby saving you money.